joonanlab/joonanlab.github.io/team/jungeunji.md

 - 2017-2022 B.Sc. in Division of Life Sciences, Korea University

 ### Publications
+- Dysregulation of the Wnt/β-catenin signaling pathway via Rnf146 upregulation in a VPA-induced mouse model of autism spectrum disorder, Experimental & Molecular Medicine (2023)
 - Chronic skin ultraviolet irradiation induces transcriptomic changes associated with microglial dysfunction in the hippocampus, Molecular Brain (2022)